-- Where Polycom Phones Fit in Your Network - Understanding Polycom Phone Software Architecture
+- Where Polycom Phones Fit in Your Network

+- Understanding Polycom Phone Software Architecture

+- Features Available on Your Polycom Phones

-If you want to begin setting up your Polycom phones on the network, go to Setting Up.
+If you want to begin setting up your Polycom phones on the network, go to Setting Up Your Phone Network.

-If you want to begin configuring the features available for your Polycom phones, go to Part III: Configuring .
+If you want to begin configuring the features available for your Polycom phones, go to Part III: Configuring Your System.